alvarodca/LLM/README.md

-AppendixA.ipynb <- Jupyter file with notes on Pytorch basics
+AppendixA.ipynb <- Jupyter file with notes on Pytorch basics AppendixD.ipynb <- Jupyter file with notes on how to improve training loop (done on google collab due to my GPU limitations) AppendixE.ipynb <- Also required GPU and copying a lot of code, however, the chapter was interesting

 chapter02.py, chapter03.py, chapter04.py, chapter05.py <- python file containing a copy of specific functions to implement them easily